kryptogo/jobs/README.md

 - Minimum of 2 years experiences of online marketing/digital advertising
 - Strong understanding of social media landscape, and how to grow and engage the audience on Facebook, Twitter, IG, YouTube, etc.
 - Familiar with Google Analytics, SEO
-- Familiar with any App Anlytics tool, ASO
+- Familiar with any App Analytics tool, ASO
 - Know how to package content for different social media channels, optimizing headlines, images, and posting schedule to drive performance
 - Proficiency in excel is a plus
 - AM experience is a plus